Importance of Overlapping Network Nodes in Influence Spreading: Discussion

 The analysis of circle size and the sustaining relative importance of OL nodes in largest circles raises an essential question: what constitutes an appropriate definition of a circle?
-For example, FB networks exhibit only a small percentage of OL nodes, suggesting that the current attributes used to form circles are inadequate to accurately capture all influential OL nodes and the structural properties of the graphs.
+For example, FB networks exhibit only a small percentage of OL nodes, suggesting that the current attributes used to form circles are inadequate to accurately capture all influential OL nodes and the structural properties of the networks.
 Conversely, datasets such as LJ and ORK show that a substantial proportion of nodes are captured within circles if we take into account even the smallest circles of three nodes.
-Our analysis shows that removing these smallest circles preserves high influencers within the OL nodes.
-Thus, although circles reflect important topological properties of networks, identifying key nodes solely on the basis of overlaps is insufficient.
-Therefore, we argue that additional community detection methodologies are necessary to identify true network influencers effectively.
-We predict that these influential nodes likely exist at the intersections of circles and community structures.
+In those datasets, group memberships provide a natural basis for defining overlapping structures; In contrast, in datasets such as FB, attribute-based circles (e.g., friend lists) may not correspond closely to structurally cohesive subgraphs.
+Our results reflect this variation.
+In particular, the relative differences between OL and NOL nodes are less pronounced in datasets with a low proportion of overlapping nodes or less structurally informative attributes.
+This suggests that the observed effects depend on how well the attribute-based circles align with underlying network structure.
 See Appendix A for further analysis regarding the choice of circles.